Menu

 Being an FBA partner does not come without challenges that need to be managed correctly so as to not drain profitability.
 Some of the areas which need an experienced staff to manage are inventory, storage fees, returns, and customer communication.
 One other challenge is knowing an effectively run business will probably begin to see sales above expectations.
 How these increased expectations are managed will be the key to being profitable.
 Know what you want to achieve by selling on Amazon and stick to the plan that works for you.

-Find out how to prepare your products for inbound shipments to Amazon.
+Find out how to prepare your products for FBA inbound shipments.

 Important note: Failing to follow Amazon’s guidelines could lead to additional fees and, in some cases, total rejection of your shipment.